Biirdmaan/Project-portfolio/FindingCorrelations/README.md

 ## Handling Missing Data

-The notebook starts by identifying and handling missing data in the dataset.
-Two approaches are implemented: one involves using the KNN algorithm to handle missing values in the 'budget' column, while the other simply removes rows with missing data.
+The notebook initiates by identifying and addressing missing data in the dataset.
+Two distinct approaches are employed: one utilizes the KNN algorithm to handle missing values in the 'budget' column, while the other straightforwardly removes rows with missing data.

 ## Changing Datatypes in Columns

-Data types of specific columns ('budget' and 'gross') are changed to `int64` for better compatibility and representation.
+Data types of specific columns ('budget' and 'gross') undergo conversion to int64 for enhanced compatibility and representation.

 ## Overwriting Columns

-The 'year' column is updated by extracting the year from the 'released' column, addressing the mismatch between 'released' year and 'year'.
+The 'year' column undergoes an update by extracting the year from the 'released' column, rectifying the mismatch between 'released' year and 'year'.

 ## Cleansing Data

-Rows with problematic 'year' values (more than 4 characters) are eliminated, and duplicates are removed from the dataset.
+Rows with problematic 'year' values (more than 4 characters) get eliminated, and duplicates are expunged from the dataset.

 ## Exploring Correlations

 ### 1. Displaying Linear Correlation

-A scatter plot and a seaborn regplot are used to visualize the linear correlation between budget and gross earnings.
+A scatter plot and a seaborn regplot are employed to visualize the linear correlation between budget and gross earnings.

 ### 2. Displaying Correlation Heatmap with Numerical Data